ibm-cloud-docs/EventStreams/monitoring.md

    ```
    {: codeblock}

-Dashboards are available only after metrics started to be recorded; this might take a few minutes to initialize.
+Dashboards are available only after metrics started to be recorded; it might take a few minutes to initialize.
 {: note}

 ## {{site.data.keyword.messagehub}} metrics cost information